 Continue with a tour of the Jefferson County Historical Museum.
 Each of the nineteen rooms in this mansion has a different theme, including a Dean Martin Room, Presidents Room and Civil War Room.

 After a stop at your hotel, enjoy your dinner at Naples Spaghetti House, one of Steubenville’s finest and oldest eateries.

-Next, it is on to Nutcracker Village & Advent Market where you will have the opportunity to ‘meet’ with approximately 150 life-sized nutcrackers of every description and character imaginable and visit the Advent Market which features food, local artisans, Christmas gifts, hayrides and music.
+Next, it is on to Nutcracker Village & Advent Market where you will have the opportunity to ‘meet’ with life-sized nutcrackers of every description and character imaginable and visit the Advent Market which features food, local artisans, Christmas gifts, music, and more.

 Day Two: After breakfast, head West to enjoy a fascinating trip back in time and experience old world England as historic downtown Cambridge, Ohio, is charmingly transformed into a Dickens Victorian Village with over 180 life-size characters throughout town in nearly 93 scenes.
 Bronze plaques on each scene tell interesting facts about life at that time.
 Look for scenes on the street, in the store windows and even check out the second story windows from time to time.
 These life-size and hand-made mannequins take hours to complete, and wear vintage clothes.
 Their heads are specially made by local artists from the Eastern Ohio Art Guild.
 You will find scenes depicting Tiny Tim and Bob Cratchit, or the infamous Scrooge and Marley.
 Many times it seems they look so real, they could come to life.